Michael Johnson (fighter): 2010

-Johnson made his UFC debut in The Ultimate Fighter: Team GSP vs. Team Koscheck Finale against Jonathan Brookins.
+Johnson made his UFC debut in The Ultimate Fighter: Team GSP vs. Team Koscheck Finale against Jonathan Brookins, on December 14, 2010.
 That fight determined the winner of The Ultimate Fighter 12.
 After an impressive first round, Johnson lost rounds two and three — and subsequently the fight — via unanimous decision, leaving him the runner-up.

 2011

 Johnson was looking to take a fight outside of the UFC before returning to the promotion.
 The fight was to headline the North American Fighting Championship card against Jim Bleau.
 However, after obtaining a UFC fight, Johnson pulled out of the NAFC bout to focus his training on the UFC bout.
 Johnson faced Edward Faaloloto on June 26, 2011, at UFC on Versus 4 and won the fight via TKO in the first round.

 Johnson faced Paul Sass on October 1, 2011, at UFC on Versus 6.
 He lost the fight via submission in the first round.